csijcs/snakepipes/README.rst

 ``conda env create --file snakepipes.yaml``

 This will create a new conda environment called "snakepipes" into which snakePipes is installed.

-You will then need to create the conda environments needed by the various workflows.
+You will now need to create the conda environments needed by the various workflows.

-First run:
+First activate the snakepipes environment with:
-``conda activate snakepipes`` to activate the newly created conda environment.
+``conda activate snakepipes``

-Then run:
-``$PYTHON /PATH/TO/YOUR/snakepipes/setup.py install --single-version-externally-managed --record=record.txt``
+Then run the build script with:
+``sh build.sh``

-You can now create the various environments required for the pipeline by running:
+You now need to create the various environments required for the pipeline by running:
-``snakePipes createEnvs``
+``snakePipes createEnvs --condaDir ~/.conda/envs``

-Indices and annotations needed to run the workflows can be created by a simple command :
+Before running any anlyses, you will need to create indices.
+These only need to be created once, but each genome build (i.e. hg19, hg38, mm10, etc.) will need their own indices.
+These can be constructed with the following command:

-``createIndices --genomeURL <path/URL to your genome fasta> --gtfURL <path/url to genes.gtf> --local -o <output_dir/genome_build>``.
+``createIndices --genomeURL <path/URL to your genome fasta> --gtfURL <path/url to genes.gtf> --local -o <output_dir> <name>``.

 For example, to create the required indicies for hg19 the command would be:

 ``createIndices --genomeURL ftp://ftp.ebi.ac.uk/pub/databases/gencode/Gencode_human/release_31/GRCh37_mapping/GRCh37.primary_assembly.genome.fa.gz --gtfURL ftp://ftp.ebi.ac.uk/pub/databases/gencode/Gencode_human/release_31/GRCh37_mapping/gencode.v31lift37.annotation.gtf.gz --local -o /PATH/TO/OUTPUT/DIRECTORY/hg19 hg19``

+You will need to supply your own /PATH/TO/OUTPUT/DIRECTORY/ above.

-Indices only need to be created once.
-You are now ready to proceed to the piplines.
+Once indices are created, you are ready to proceed to the pipelines.

 DNA-mapping

 For the DNA-mapping pipeline, the minimum required command is:

 ``DNA-mapping -i /INPUT/DIR -o /OUTPUT/DIR --local genome_build``
-(The --local flag is not expressly required, however if you are running on a local server and not a cluster then it will be necessary).

 The default mapping program is Bowtie2.
 To use BWA, copy the above bwa_mapping.yaml to the directory you are running the pipeline from.
 For example, for mapping to with BWA to hg19, first put all .fastq.gz files into a folder named FASTQ.
 Then run the following command: